cassac/bulk_follow/README.md

 1) Download spreadsheet file as '.csv' and place in this repo's root directory

-2) Change `config.example.py` to `config.py` and fill in Github username and password along with .csv filename.
+2) Change `config.example.py` to `config.py` and fill in Github username and password along with .csv filename

+3) Install `pip`: Mac OS: `sudo easy_install pip`.
+Linux: `sudo apt-get install python-pip`.

-3) Install dependency.
-In terminal type `pip install -r requirements.txt`
+4) Install Python dependencies: Navigate to root directory of repo and in terminal type `pip install -r requirements.txt`

+5) Install `chromedriver`.
+Mac OS: `brew install chromedriver`.
+Linux: http://stackoverflow.com/a/24364290

-4) Execute script.
-In the terminal type `python follow.py`
+5) Execute script.
+In the terminal type `python follow.py` or `python3 follow.py`

-**
-- Some people's Github handles may have typos or are not listed.
-Check the terminal for prompts.
+*Some people's Github handles may have typos or have already been followed.
+Feedback will be provided in the terminal when running the script

-**
-- Requires `pip`.
-If you don't have it go here http://stackoverflow.com/search?q=install+pip

-**
-- Requires `chromedriver`.
-Try running script and if there is a problem then go and download it. https://sites.google.com/a/chromium.org/chromedriver/

-- Download, unzip and place in /usr/bin

-- If having problems reference http://stackoverflow.com/questions/8255929/running-webdriver-chrome-with-selenium